-While there are many factors contributing to degradation of ecosystems and on-going species loss, we need to recognise that the fundamental cause of the catastrophic species losses we have seen in south-western Australia and elsewhere is the total amount of habitat lost.
+While there are many factors contributing to degradation of ecosystems and on-going species loss, we need to recognise that the fundamental cause of the catastrophic species losses we have seen in

+12 The Whole of Link Ecological Guide for Gondwana Link version 1.3 south-western Australia and elsewhere is the total amount of habitat lost.
 This is most obvious where there has been almost complete removal of native vegetation for agriculture and other human uses.
 Significant additional habitat degradation has resulted from the cascading effects of remaining habitat areas being isolated and inadequate for the long term conservation of the species they contain (Kitchener et al. 1980a; Kitchener et al. 1980b), and the reinforcing feedback of multiple impacts from stresses such as changes in fire regimes and introduction of invasive species (Wayne 2006; Brook et al. 2008; Ford et al. 2009; Wardell-Johnson 2009).